I remember reading 12:40 on the clock. It was a high afternoon. I felt invigorated after a power nap. It was an hour after the church service ended.

 That Sunday morning, the mood had been “okay” despite my expectations of grogginess and listlessness, since I stayed up late the night before.
-I wondered why my lack of sleep didn’t show on my face and I wondered why I still had energy.
+I wondered why my lack of sleep didn’t show on my face and I wondered why I still had energy…

-It was one of those faces-lighting-up instances, the Apele’s managed to mention that they have a son and that they could hardly wait for him to meet me.
-They fared to tell me, even if I was still technically a perfect stranger, that he is a male nurse at so and so hospital and that he is sorry for not being able to attend church service regularly.
-They told me that he is a good son and that he has never introduced a girl to them before.
-They assured me that he is a good boy and such things to tickle my fancy…
+It was one of those faces-lighting-up instances that the Apele’s managed to mention the mysterious existence of a son that they could hardly wait for me to meet.
+They fared to tell me, even if I was still technically a perfect stranger, that he is a male nurse at so and so hospital and that he is often sorry and upset for not being at liberty to attend church service regularly.
+They impressed upon the idea that he is a good son and that he has never introduced a girl to them before.
+They assured me that he is a perfect gentleman and such things to tickle my fancy…

 “We told our son about you, you know,” Mr. Apele informed me.